 **Due to weather, tides or mechanical reasons the itinerary may be subject to change without notice.**

-Coral Expeditions operates Coral Expeditions II in the Great Barrier Reef region
+Coral Expeditions operates the Coral Expeditions II in the Great Barrier Reef region..

 Children: 0-3 years are free of charge

-Exclusions: Pre and Post flights and transfer to vessel, personal items such as telephone, facsimile charges, laundry, bar charges and travel insurance
+Exclusions: Pre and post flights and transfer to vessel, personal items such as telephone, facsimile charges, laundry, bar charges, optional SCYBA diving excursions and travel insurance

 Environmental Management Charge (EMC): Is additional and payable on board

-Cancellation fees: And conditions apply for cruises cancelled inside 60 days of travel
+Cancellation Fees: Apply for cruises cancelled inside 60 days of travel

 Operated By: Coral Expeditions